kosli-dev/jenkins-demo/README.md

 ### Merkely

-There is *demo* organization at https://app.merkely.com/ - please reach out to us if you can't see that organization after loggin in.
+There is *demo* organization at https://app.merkely.com/ - please reach out to us if you can't see that organization when logged in.

 ### Infrastructure

 Jenkins is hosted on a Virtual Machine in Merkely's Google Cloud.
-It runs in a docker container.
-Same VM serves as an only build agent for that Jenkins.
+It runs as a docker container.
+Same VM serves as the only build agent for that Jenkins.

 In the same Google Cloud we set up k8s cluster and configured Jenkins VM's to be able to connect to that cluster ( `gcloud container clusters get-credentials (...)` ).

 ### Demo Project

 The project we've created for this demo consists of [Dockerfile](Dockerfile) we use to build the image and [k8s/deployment.yaml](k8s/deployment.yaml) we use to deploy it to our cluster.

+We're building a simple web server that display date and time of the last build of the project.
+Once the new version is deployed to the cluster it is available at [http://35.195.53.178/](http://35.195.53.178/)

 ## How to use Merkely with Jenkins

 In order to be able to communicate with Jenkins from your pipeline you need to download [Merkely CLI](https://github.com/merkely-development/cli).
-You can find latest version of the CLI under [Releases](https://github.com/merkely-development/cli/releases) - choose the one that fits your architecture.
+You can find the latest version of the CLI under [Releases](https://github.com/merkely-development/cli/releases) - choose the one that fits your architecture.
 If your prefer to use doocker image with CLI preinstalled you can find these under [Packages/merkely-cli](https://github.com/orgs/merkely-development/packages/container/package/merkely-cli)

 Documentation for latest released version of the CLI is always available at [docs.merkely.com](https://docs.merkely.com/)